ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * 'salt_input', defined in {{salt_input}} of this document.
 This parameter includes the Sender ID that the client has in the OSCORE group whose GID is specified in the 'context_id' parameter above.

 * 'req_cnf', defined in {{Section 3.1 of RFC9201}}.
-This parameter follows the syntax from {{Section 3.1 of RFC8747}}, and its inner confirmation value specifies the authentication credential that the client uses in the OSCORE group.
+This parameter follows the syntax from {{Section 3.1 of RFC8747}}, and its inner confirmation value specifies the authentication credential AUTH_CRED_C that the client uses in the OSCORE group.
 The public key included in the authentication credential will be used as the PoP key bound to the access token.

    At the time of writing this specification, acceptable formats of authentication credentials in Group OSCORE are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

    Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria compiled in {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}.
 In particular, an authentication credential has to explicitly include the public key as well as the comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

+   Note that C might have previously uploaded AUTH_CRED_C to the Group Manager as provided within a chain or a bag (e.g., as the end-entity certificate in a chain of certificates), by specifying it in the 'client_cred' parameter of a Join Request or of an Authentication Credential Update Request sent to the Group Manager (see {{Sections 6.1 and 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}).
+In such a case, the inner confirmation value of the 'req_cnf' parameter MUST specify AUTH_CRED_C as provided within the same chain or bag.

    \[ As to CWTs and CCSs, the CWT Confirmation Methods 'kcwt' and 'kccs' are under pending registration requested by draft-ietf-ace-edhoc-oscore-profile. \]